melezhik/swat/README.md

 # Multiline expressions

 Sometimes code looks more readable when you split it on separate chunks.
-When swat parser meets  `\` symbols it postpone entity execution and and next line to buffer.
-Once no `\` occured swat parser _execute_ swat entry.
+When swat parser meets  `\` symbols it postpone entry execution and add next line to buffer.
+This is repeated till no `\` found on next.
+Finally swat execute _"accumulated"_ swat entity.

 Here are some exmaples: